What is a Micro-Credential?

 - they were taken within the last 5 years, and

-- you take at least one course required for the Micro in the Fall of 2019 or after.
+- you take at least one course required for either of the Taxation Micros or the Counseling Skills Micro in the Fall of 2019 or after, or at least one course required for any of the other Micros in the Fall of 2020 or after.

 - You must satisfy the prerequisite requirements for each course in a Micro in order to sign up for the course.
 Non-degree students may need the assistance of an adviser to help with this.